ROCm/ROCgdb/README-ROCM.md

 - ``<prefix>/bin/rocgdb``

-To execute ROCgdb, the ROCdbgapi library and its dependent ROCcomgr library must be installed.
+To execute ROCgdb, the ROCdbgapi library and its dependent Comgr library must be installed.
 These can be installed as part of the AMD ROCm release by the ``rocm-dbgapi`` package:

 - ``librocm-dbgapi.so.0``
-- ``libamd_comgr.so.1``
+- ``libamd_comgr.so``

 The PDF *User Manual* can be generated with: